KristinaRC/MiserJS/README.md

 I used the solution files found at The Classic Adventures Solution Archive
 for the speedrun-commands.txt file.

 Those files were provided by:
 Rene van Hasselaar
 Dennis Janssen
 Marco van Slageren
-and 'Alex' (username at CASA)
+'Alex' (username at CASA)

 ## Other ports
 **Tom Croley** did a PC port of Miser in 1981.
 **Rene van Hasselaar** ported the 1983 version of Miser to Microsoft Basic on the PC. (miser-pc.bas)
 **John Rumpelein** ported Miser to PHP in 2013.
 **Michael J. Fromberger**, [creachadair here on GitHub](https://github.com/creachadair/miser) , ported Miser to Chipmunk BASIC in 2018,
 so he could run it on his Macintosh.